risuorg/katacoda-scenarios/risu/step1.md

-For this demonstration, we'll be using 'pip' to install Citellus
+For this demonstration, we'll be using 'pip' to install Risu

 ## Prepare pip on the environment